Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 This is what a day in the life of a psychologist looks like -

-• Offer cognitive behavioural therapy (CBT) Dialectical therapy, family therapy, even child therapy and other forms of therapies
+- Offer cognitive behavioural therapy (CBT), Dialectical therapy, family therapy, even child therapy and other forms of therapy

-• Guide people through life transitions like breakups, grief, career confusion, parental stress, job loss, divorce
+- Guide people through life transitions like breakups, grief, career confusion, parental stress, job loss, and divorce

-I remember Priya, a software engineer from Mumbai, telling me how her psychologist helped her recognize her perfectionist patterns.
-"She made me realize I was setting impossible standards for myself," Priya said.
+Priya, a software engineer from Mumbai, explains how her psychologist helped her recognise her perfectionist patterns.
+"She made me realise I was setting impossible standards for myself," Priya said.
 "No medication needed, just changing how I thought about success."

 What Does a Psychiatrist Actually Do?